 We may be affected by the phase out of quotas on textiles and clothing under the WTO Agreement on Textiles and Clothing as implemented on January 1, 1995.
 Under this agreement, the import quotas on textiles and clothing manufactured by countries that are members of the WTO were eliminated.
 While the impact of the quota removal is uncertain, the increased access to foreign textile markets could create logistical delays arising from a surge of imported goods from countries that benefit from the removal of the quotas.
 In addition, the quota removal may alter the cost differential between vendors that source primarily domestically and vendors that source more extensively from overseas.
 We believe this could significantly reduce the cost of apparel products and thereby reduce the average dollar amount of sales per customer spent in our stores.
 Various actions have been taken or threatened by parties affected by the removal of the quotas, including the filing of a petition on behalf of the U.S. textile and apparel industry with the U.S. government at the end of 2004 based upon the "threat" then posed by the removal of the quotas in January 2005.
 The U.S. government did impose safeguard measures, but an injunction was imposed by the U.S. Court of International Trade because the actions had been based only on "threat" data.
+On April 27, 2005, the U.S. Court of International Trade removed this injunction, and these cases are currently being reviewed by the U.S. government.

 On April 4, 2005, the U.S. Department of Commerce initiated safeguard proceedings with respect to three products (cotton knit shirts and blouses, cotton trousers and cotton and man-made fiber underwear) to evaluate the effect of removal of the quotas and the necessity of any remedial action.
-On April 6, 2005, the U.S. textile and apparel industry again filed a petition with the U.S. government, but no action has yet been taken on this new petition.
-Although no remedial action has yet been taken, we cannot accurately assess ultimate outcome of these actions at this time.
-These actions may disrupt the supply chain of products from foreign markets or make it difficult to predict accurately the prices of merchandise to be imported from a particular country.
-The outcome of these actions or other trade disruptions may have an adverse effect on our merchandise supply, sales and cash flows.
+On May 13, 2005, the